Tr12

 Tr12-25 inside the shed: Chabówka, September 6, 2009.

-Despite good performance of class 170, heavy freighters running on saturated steam were already becoming an anachronism, so Gölsdorf decided to reconstruct this locomotive with single-expansion engines and steam superheating.
+Despite good overall performance of class 170, heavy freighters running on saturated steam were already becoming an anachronism.
+Gölsdorf thus decided to reconstruct this locomotive, introducing steam superheating and single-expansion steam engine.
 After his death in 1916 this reconstruction was completed by his successor, Johann Rihosek.
 Distance between tube plates was reduced by 500 mm and twin steam domes connected with a horizontal tube, typical for many Austrian engines, were replaced by a single one.
 Frame and motion gear remained virtually unchanged.
 This modernization improved economy and slightly increased tractive effort.

 Further history of this locomotive turns out to be quite complicated.
-New machine was accepted by KkStB in 1917 and designated class 270.
-First orders were placed with BMMF (or PÈM, after its Czech name) of Prague, but this factory supplied only seven examples – starting with 650/1917 – before the collapse of the Austro-Hungarian empire.
-Eighth machine, 270.8, rolled out on November 28, 1918, was the very first new locomotive built for newly-formed Czechoslovakian state railways ÈSD (original service numbers were initially retained).
-Austrian factories, Wiener Neustadt and WLF (aka Floridsdorf), undertook production of these locomotives only in 1919, both for new Austrian state railways BBÖ (100 examples) and for export, although initially there were no foreign orders and engines were built at manufacturers’ risk (but all of them were given consecutive KkStB service numbers!).
-They were purchased by Czechoslovakia (eight), Italy (35, FS class 728), Poland (84), Romania (five) and SHS (later Yugoslavia – nine, JDŽ class 25)
+New engine was accepted by KkStB in 1917 and classed 270.
+First orders were placed with BMMF (or PČM, after its Czech name) of Prague, but this factory supplied only seven examples – starting with 650/1917 – before the collapse of the Austro-Hungarian empire.
+Eighth machine, 270.8, rolled out on November 28, 1918, was the very first brand new locomotive built for newly-formed Czechoslovakian state railways ČSD (original service numbers were initially retained).
+Austrian factories, Wiener Neustadt and WLF (aka Floridsdorf), undertook production of these locomotives only in 1919, both for new Austrian state railways BBÖ (100 examples) and for export, although initially there were no foreign orders and engines were built at manufacturers’ risk (all of them were given consecutive KkStB service numbers!).
+They were eventually purchased by Czechoslovakia (eight), Italy (35, FS class 728), Poland (84), Romania (five) and Kingdom of Serbs, Croatians and Slovenians (SHS, later Yugoslavia – nine, from 1929 JDŽ class 25)

 Class 270 had higher tractive effort than its predecessor and consumption of coal and water was reduced; steam generation was, however, somehow insufficient and there were problems with boiler priming.
 These deficiencies were not ignored, particularly in Czechoslovakia, where several attempts to optimize boiler design were made.
-After building 91 machines and purchasing further seven from WLF (ÈSD service numbers 270.01 to 96, 270.98 and 270.99 – later re-designated 434.101 to 198), it was decided to reduce the number of flues from 173 to 162, with corresponding heating surface reduction.
-First modernized example was supplied by WLF (s/n 2784/22, 270.288, later 434.199), but I don’t know whether these changes were also incorporated in engines built in Austria for other customers; it was followed by 32 examples built in Czechoslovakia (270.300 to 331, later 434.1100 to 1131).
-In order to improve steaming capacity and eliminate boiler priming, twin steam domes with horizontal connecting tube were re-introduced from 270.320 onwards.
-14 engines built by Breitfeld-Danĕk between 1925 and 1926 (434.1132 to 1145) had completely redesigned boilers with 27 flues and 110 smoke tubes, evaporating surface being reduced to 137.7 m2 and superheater surface increased to 60.1 m2.
-Finally, in 1930, ÈKD (successor to Breitfeld-Danĕk) delivered 20 machines (434.1146 to 1165) with Metcalfe injectors, electric lighting and modified cabs.
-In all, ÈSD had 157 machines built by Czech factories and eight from WLF.
+After building 91 machines and purchasing further seven from WLF (ČSD service numbers 270.01 to 96, 270.98 and 270.99 – later re-designated 434.101 to 198), it was decided to reduce the number of flues from 173 to 162, with corresponding heating surface reduction.
+First modernized example was supplied by WLF (s/n 2784/22, 270.288, later 434.199), but I don’t know whether these changes were also incorporated in engines built in Austria for other customers; it was followed by 32 examples built in Czechoslovakia (270.300 to 331, later 434.1100 through 1131).
+In order to improve steaming capacity and eliminate boiler priming, twin steam domes with horizontal connecting tube – as in former KkStB class 170 – were re-introduced from 270.320 onwards.
+14 engines built by Breitfeld-Danĕk between 1925 and 1926 (434.1132 through 1145) had completely redesigned boilers with 27 flues and 110 smoke tubes, evaporating surface being reduced to 137.7 m2 and superheater surface increased to 60.1 m2.
+Finally, in 1930, ČKD (successor to Breitfeld-Danĕk) delivered 20 machines (434.1146 through 1165) with Metcalfe injectors, electric lighting and modified cabs.
+In all, ČSD had 157 machines built by Czech factories and eight from WLF.
 Last two were withdrawn in 1974.

-Romania, having purchased five examples from WLF, ordered further 27 from French factory Schneider & Cie and 100 from Škoda (the latter, and possibly all, corresponded to the modernized variant with 162 flues, but single steam dome – all machines with twin domes were built by Breitfeld-Danĕk and ÈKD).
+Romania, having purchased five examples from WLF, ordered further 27 from French factory Schneider & Cie and 100 from Škoda (the latter, and possibly all, corresponded to the modernized variant with 162 flues, but single steam dome – all machines with twin domes were built by Breitfeld-Danĕk and ČKD).
 All 132 locomotives were delivered between 1920 and 1922 and classed 140.220.
 They served mainly in northern Moldova and often ran with passenger trains.
 From early 1960s onwards they were replaced by class 060DA diesels and survived in service until 1978; last example was scrapped in 1998.
 Eight were built between 1928 and 1930 by Magyar Királyi államvasutak gépgyára of Budapest for DSA (Duna-Szava-Adria) railway and classed 140.
 In 1932, DSA was absorbed by state railways MÁV and these engines were re-classed 403.
 During WWII, MÁV acquired further 19 examples from Czechoslovakia and one from Poland (ex Tr12-91, which arrived with an evacuation train); most of them were returned shortly after the war.
 Several (four?) examples, taken over by MÁV after the war, went to Albania in 1948 (according to some sources, they were handed over by JDŽ).
+Italian state railways FS handed over some of their 728s (probably eighteen) to JDŽ after WWII; last Italian engines of this type survived in service until early 1960s.

 In all, production of this type can be summed up as follows: